heremaps/xyz-documentation/docs/cli/tutorials/shapefiles.md

 This document assumes:

-- you have already have a free [HERE developer account](https://developer.here.com/)
+- you already have a free [HERE developer account](https://developer.here.com/)
 - you have installed the [HERE Data Hub CLI](https://developer.here.com/tutorials/install-here-cli/)
 - you have reviewed the [Using the CLI](https://developer.here.com/tutorials/using-the-xyz-cli/) codelab

 You should also install

 - [mapshaper](https://github.com/mbloch/mapshaper)
 - [QGIS](https://www.qgis.org/) and the [HERE Data Hub QGIS plugin](https://plugins.qgis.org/plugins/XYZHubConnector/)